God Forbid

 Addiction, recovery and hitting rock bottom

-The Alcoholics Anonymous' Big Book, first published in 1953, says that few people will sincerely try to practice the AA program unless they've first hit rock bottom.
-So is it true that you have to get to the bottom before you can get better?
+Often you'll hear the term "rock bottom" used in the world of addiction and recovery, like in the Alcoholics Anonymous meetings.
+In fact, AA's Big Book, first published in 1953, says that few people will sincerely try to practice the AA program unless they have hit rock bottom.
+So is it true that you have to hit rock bottom before you can get better?
 On God Forbid, James Carleton and the panel take a look at addiction and recovery — the personal stories, and separating the myths from the facts.

 The AI-powered Podcast Player